Central Park is a New York City icon. This world-famous green space welcomes over 40 million visitors each year.

 When you exit the arcade onto Bethesda Terrace, pause inside the central arch to photograph Bethesda Fountain.

-This is where you will find lots of professional photographers.
+It's a lovely spot for a photo shoot, which is why you will find lots of professional photographers.

 Dozens of films and TV shows have featured scenes on the terrace and near the fountain.
 Woody Allen has filmed scenes from several movies here, including Annie Hall.